On the left side of the campaign screen, you will see a list of previously created campaigns.

 - Sending Priority -enter a number to prioritize what marketing emails are sent first.
 For example, 1 is a higher priority than 7.
 You may have several emails going out during the day.
-If you have limits for how many should go out, you may wish to prioritize which campaigns go first.
+If you have limits on how many should go out, you may wish to prioritize which campaigns go first.
 Work Order notices, for example, are always sent before Marketing messages.
-Here you can prioritize Marketing messages in relation to each other.
+Here you can prioritize Marketing messages concerning each other.

 - Start Date – you may wish to set Marketing Campaigns to start sometime in the future (e.g., for a holiday mailing).
 Put that date here, and then Days Delayed on individual Mailings are based on this date.
 Note: Event-Based Campaigns always start on the Event Date.

 - Reply-To Name Override – the default reply-to name and reply-to address are set in Settings and apply to all mailings. [ Read More ] However, you can override the default by entering different Reply-To details here.

 - Image Preview* – two thumbnail views provide an idea of what the top of the email (above what you design in the Email Template) will look like on desktop and mobile screens.